 If you are filing federal Form 1065-B with the Internal Revenue Service, special instructions apply which are not covered here.
-For the special instructions, go to the Frequently Asked Questions on the Department of Revenue web site at https://www.revenue.wi.gov/Pages/FAQS/home.aspx and click on the link for "Partnerships."
+For the special instructions, go to the Frequently Asked Questions on the Department of Revenue web site at revenue.wi.gov/faqs/index-b.html and click on the link for "Partnerships."

-Items A Through L
+Items A Through M

-Before completing items A. through L, fill in the partnership's 2011 taxable year at the top of the form and the partnership's name and address.
+Before completing items A. through M, fill in the partnership's 2012 taxable year at the top of the form and the partnership's name and address.
 The name and address information should be written on single lines.
 Do not stack the information on the lines.
 If more room is needed, abbreviate where possible.